Troubleshoot Xbox 360 Hard Drives

 - Reattach the hard drive, and then turn your console on again.

 - If you have another hard drive, try it with your console.

 - Format your hard drive.

 Warning When you format a storage device, it erases all of the information saved on that device, and you can’t recover that information.
-Before you format the drive, make sure that you back up any information that you want to keep on another device.
+Before you format the drive, make sure you back up any information you want to keep on another device.
 For information on how to format a hard drive, go to Xbox 360 storage and read the “Format a storage device” section.